 There are two (unsupported) versions about how J.K.
 Birla became interested in building this Japanese temple.
 One, that he read a report of the meeting between Fujii Guruji and Gandhi in the Bombay Chronicle dated 5 October 1933.
 Second, that Fujii’s disciple Ananda Maruyama, a Japanese follower of Gandhi, brought up the subject of Fujii’s wish to build a Nipponzan Myohoji temple in India with Shyama Prasad Mukherji, who, in turn, spoke to J.K.
 Birla.

-Interview with Bhikshu Norita dated 3 April 2019.
-The Little Temple is a reference to an older structure just behind the main temple, which according to Norita was built before the war.
+Interview with Bhikshu Morita dated 3 April 2019.
+The Little Temple is a reference to an older structure just behind the main temple, which according to Morita was built before the war.